helium/HIP/0015-beaconing-rewards.md

 Note I think this is a benefit of the change since the existing system did not reward “good” topologies in favor of “dense” topologies.
 It will still cause disruption.

 It may appear that beaconing is less secure since there is no multi-level onion packet.
 I believe this was false security as it is just as easy to distribute raw data received over LoRa to miners whether that is an onion packet or a pseudorandom payload for beaconing.
+THe multi-level onion packet does not reduce the ability for hotspots to collude, completely virtualize or otherwise lie to increase earnings and in isolated gaming clusters this multihop worked to increase rewards.

 Having an intended target chosen from witnesses does not validate the PoC more than simple witnessing.